DataIntellectTech/TorQ/docs/dataaccess.md

 ## Query Optimisation

-The queries are automatically optimised using `.queryorder.orderquery` this function is designed to improve the performance of certain queries.
+The queries are automatically optimised using `.queryorder.orderquery` this function is designed to improve the performance of certain queries as well as return intuative results.
 This is done by:

 - Prioritising filters against the primary attribute column in tableproperties.csv
 - [Swapping in for multiple = statements and razing the result together](https://code.kx.com/q/wp/query-scaling/#efficient-select-statements-using-attributes)

-Furthermore, columns are ordered to put date then sym columns to the left The optimisation can be toggled off by setting the value of ``` `queryoptimisation``` in the input dictionary to `0b`.
-An example of when this is done can be seen below:
+Furthermore, columns are ordered to put date then sym columns to the left.

+Optimisation can be toggled off by setting the value of ``` `queryoptimisation``` in the input dictionary to `0b`.

 ### Debugging and Optimisation